Kremenchuk Mykhailo Ostrohradskyi National University: International cooperation

 The university collaborates with 75 foreign higher education institutions, research institutions in 25 countries.
 It cooperates with numerous foreign research, educational, industrial institutions, international educational organizations, programs and funds: ERASMUS+, TEMPUS, Horizon 2020, OPEN WORLD, DAAD, FULBRIGHT.

 Since 1999 KrNU is a member of the European Association for International Education.
-It is also internationally connected to the US Peace Corps, the Mittweida University of Applied Sciences, Bolivarian State University, the University of Antwerp, North China Research Institute of Electronics and Optics, universities of Annaba, Ljubljana, Lublin, Mons, Bumardesa Every year students, including PhD students as well as academic staff of KrNU receive advanced international experience due to: the state programme of the Ministry of Education and Science of Ukraine «Training Students, PhD Students, Academic Staff at Leading Higher Education Institutions and Research Institutions Abroad»: International PhD seminar in Gliwice and Vistula (Poland); Open World Program of American Councils on Higher Education (USA); Master and PhD Programmes at Lanzhou Jiaotong University (China); summer practice at Matej Bell University (Slovakia); cultural exchange programmes Work and Travel (USA) and Work and Travel (Germany).
+It is also internationally connected to the US Peace Corps, the Mittweida University of Applied Sciences, Bolivarian State University, the University of Antwerp, North China Research Institute of Electronics and Optics, universities of Annaba, Ljubljana, Lublin, Mons, Bumardesa Every year students, including PhD students as well as academic staff of KrNU receive advanced international experience due to: the state programme of the Ministry of Education and Science of Ukraine "Training Students, PhD Students, Academic Staff at Leading Higher Education Institutions and Research Institutions Abroad": International PhD seminar in Gliwice and Vistula (Poland); Open World Program of American Councils on Higher Education (USA); Master and PhD Programmes at Lanzhou Jiaotong University (China); summer practice at Matej Bell University (Slovakia); cultural exchange programmes Work and Travel (USA) and Work and Travel (Germany).

-On 19–20 April 2007, by the decision of the 10th Congress of the Eurasian Universities Association held in Moscow (Russia), Kremenchuk Mykhailo Ostrohradskyi National University was admitted to the Euroasian Universities Association.
+On 19–20 April 2007, by the decision of the 10th Congress of the Eurasian Universities Association, Kremenchuk Mykhailo Ostrohradskyi National University was admitted to the Euroasian Universities Association.

 On 21 September 2007 rector of Kremenchuk Mykhailo Ostrohradskyi National University M.V.
 Zagirnyak signed the Magna Charta Universitatum in Bologna (Italy).

 On 24 October 2007, at the European University Association in Wroclaw (Poland), the university became a full individual member.

 At the Congress of the Black Sea Universities Network "Higher Education Forum" (Kyiv, 5–8 April 2008), KrNU was enrolled to this international organization.